-- In his commercial landlord and tenant practice, he deals with all issues of forfeiture and possession, 1954 Act renewal of tenancies, dilapidations and compensation for improvements, and rent reviews and service charge provisions, for both landlords and tenants.
-He has also advised in cases involving agricultural land and is expanding this area of his practice.
+- In his commercial landlord and tenant practice, he deals with all issues of forfeiture and possession (including break options), 1954 Act renewal of tenancies, dilapidations and compensation for improvements, and rent reviews and service charge provisions, for both landlords and tenants.
+He represented the successful Respondents in the leading case on waiver of forfeiture and CRAR as it applies to commercial property.

-He is a member of the Chancery Bar Association, the Property Bar Association and the Insolvency Lawyers Association.
+He is the current consultant editor to Halsbury’s Laws: Landlord and Tenant volumes.
+He is also a member of the Chancery Bar Association, the Property Bar Association, the Association of Leasehold Enfranchisement Practitioners, and the Insolvency Lawyers Association.

 Aaron obtained a First Class honours degree in law before being awarded a Trinity Hall research scholarship to read for his M.Phil at Trinity Hall, Cambridge.
 He was an Inner Temple major scholar.

 2019 – Advisory Editor of The Encyclopaedia of Forms and Precedents, volume 38(1), 38(2) and 38(3) (Sale of Land, and Sale of Land: Commercial Property)

 2018 – Consultant Editor of Halsbury’s Laws of England; volumes 62, 63 and 64 (the complete series of the Law of Landlord and Tenant)

 2017 – Editor of Halsbury’s Laws of England; volume 68 (the law of Liens)

 2013 – Editor of “Rent Review” for iSurv and RICS